ChicagoDSA/chapter-website/_pages/en/new-members.md

 image-credit: "[Sarah-Ji/Love + Struggle Photos](http://www.loveandstrugglephotos.com/)"
 ---

-## Attend a new member orientation
+## Attend a New Member Orientation

 On the last Wednesday of every month, Chicago DSA hosts an orientation call on Zoom.
 Chapter members will discuss: